syncfusion-content/javascript-docs/js/Schedule/working-with-appointments.md

 ## Handling Appointment Actions

-It is possible to define some specific actions to take place after the CRUD operation occurs on the Scheduler appointments through the following available client-side events,
+It is possible to define some specific actions to take place before the CRUD operation occurs on the Scheduler appointments through the following available client-side events,

 * [beforeAppointmentCreate](/js/api/ejschedule#events:beforeAppointmentCreate)
 * [beforeAppointmentChange](/js/api/ejschedule#events:beforeAppointmentChange)